 Charles Lowell was a banker and served as Vice President and actuary of the State Street Trust Company.
 He died in May of 1906.
 Beatrice Lowell and their two children, Mary and Alfred Lowell, had moved to 3 Fairfield by 1907.

 By the 1906-1907 winter season, 149 Beacon was the home of Morris Gray and his wife, Flora (Grant) Gray.
 They had lived at 283 Commonwealth during the previous season.
-Morris Gray was an attorney and trustee of estates, and served as President of the Museum of Fine Arts.
+They also maintained a home in Chestnut Hill.
+Morris Gray was an attorney and trustee of estates, and later would serve as President of the Museum of Fine Arts.

 On August 10, 1908, 149 Beacon was purchased from Charles Lowell’s estate by Caroline Tileston (Hemenway) Taintor, the wife of bond dealer Charles Wilson Taintor.
 They previously had lived at 304 Marlborough.

 In May of 1916, Caroline Taintor applied for (and subsequently received) permission to construct an elevator on the rear of the building, built within the existing rear ell at the basement level and rising to the top story within a shaft built onto the rear façade at the southwest corner of the building.
-Plans for the elevator — designed by architects Bigelow and Wadsworth — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-33).
+Plans for the elevator — designed by architects Bigelow and Wadsworth — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-33).

 The Taintors continued to live at 149 Beacon until about 1935.
 They also maintained a home in Topsfield.